 PERFORMANCE AT WORK

-1 - Sense of PURPOSE - People feel they are part of something important, meaningful, and exciting.
+1 - PURPOSE - People must feel they are part of something important, meaningful, and exciting.

 2 - INCENTIVES to perform - People can earn promotions, bonuses, and recognition.